 - " Prepare yourself physically and mentally as your stamina will be tested.
-A rested mind and body will allow you to rise above the busyness that comes with starting any new job and help you maintain the perspective and mental space to ascertain what is most impactful vs. seemingly urgent. - " Do your homework before you start whether that is physically in the office or via Zoom.
-What are the most important questions you will need to ask your key constituents? - " Begin your "listening tour" even before you start by speaking with other top management, your boss, other employees (including alumni), trusted confidantes and other critical stakeholders. - " As many of these initial meetings are likely to occur virtually, you will miss out on some of the natural small talk that occurs when meeting in person - offers of coffee, comments about a personal photo or other element of the surroundings.
-To put people at ease during these virtual conversations, consciously take a few minutes at the start of these discussions for a personal warm-up and to demonstrate humanity. - " Recognize what "polishing" any of your skill areas may need and consider a coach for any specialized training that may help close these gaps.
+A rested mind and body will allow you to rise above the busyness that comes with starting any new job and help you maintain the perspective and mental space to ascertain what is most impactful vs. seemingly urgent. - " Do your homework before you start whether that is physically in the office or your first Zoom meetings.
+What are the most important questions that you will need to ask your key constituents? - " Begin your "listening tour" even before you start by speaking with other top management, your boss, other employees (including alumni), your suppliers, analysts, trusted confidantes and other critical stakeholders. - " As many of these initial meetings are likely to occur over video, you will miss out on some of the natural small talk that occurs when meeting in person - offers of coffee, comments about a personal photo or other elements of the surroundings.
+To put people at ease, consciously take a few minutes at the start of these discussions for a personal warm-up and to demonstrate humanity. - " Recognize what "polishing" any of your skill areas may need and consider a coach for any specialized training that may help close these gaps.
 But also know that if you are like many, your own self-assessment may not accurately reflect what the rest of the world sees, so getting an external perspective is useful, including asking for feedback from your interview process.
 Remember, there is a reason that the world's best athletes leverage personal coaches.
 You too could benefit from one. - " Draft your 100-day plan with specific tasks and rough timing so that you have a foundation from which to iterate when you start.
-Maintain a journal and makes notes of everything you learn. - " Develop an overt plan to cultivate relationships with your peers in the C-suite.
+Maintain a diary and make note of everything you learn. - " Develop an overt plan to cultivate relationships with your peers in the C-suite.
 Think about how best to get to know them, building a bridge for the future.
 Spend quality time with them.
-Ask questions, be vulnerable and ask for their advice. - " Test drive some of your early hypotheses regarding the organization with a trusted ally, recognizing the perspective that your "fresh eyes" offer during your early days. - " Ask for and review any recent communication or internal documents that can be shared about the company's strategic vision, history, culture and employee engagement.
+Ask questions, be vulnerable and ask for their advice. - " Diagnose some of the value creation opportunities for the business based on what you learned during the interview process.
+Test drive some of your early hypotheses with a trusted ally, recognizing the perspective that your "fresh eyes" offer during your early days. - " Ask for and review any recent communication or internal documents that can be shared about the company's strategic vision and history.